ufz/ogs/Documentation/ProjectFile/prj/processes/process/THERMO_HYDRO_MECHANICS/t_solid_specific_heat_capacity.md

-Specific heat capacity is the heat capacity per unit mass of a material.
+Specific heat capacity, the heat capacity per unit mass of a material.